Journals

 REGS (Revista de Estudios de Género y Sexualidades)/JGSS (Journal of Gender and Sexuality Studies, previously known as Letras femeninas) is the journal of the Asociación de Estudios de Género y Sexualidades (AEGS/AGSS Association of Gender and Sexuality Studies).** It is one of the earliest academic journals to be devoted strictly to gender-related issues, women authors, and feminist theory in the context of Hispanic literature and cultures, Luso-Brazilian and US-Latino authors, artists, and filmmakers.

 The biannual, peer-reviewed journal was first published in the Spring of 1975 at the University of Colorado, Denver, by a progressive group of predominantly Latin and North American women scholars and writers working in US universities and colleges and has been published without interruption since then.
-In addition to critical articles on gender or gender-related topics, REGS features unpublished work by Spanish, Latin American, and Latino/a authors, poets, and playwrights, interviews with writers, artists, filmmakers, and critics, and a substantial book review section in every issue.
+In addition to critical articles on gender or gender-related topics, REGS features interviews with writers, artists, filmmakers, and critics, and a substantial book review section in every issue.

 ** previously (1974-2017) known as AILCFH (Asociación Internacional de Literatura y Cultura Femeninas Hispánicas).